This guide may contain affiliate links. We may earn a commission from GetYourGuide at no extra cost to you. See how we fund this site.

 |---|---|---|

-| Winter | Snow, limited services | Some attractions closed |
+| Winter | Snow, limited services | Flåm Railway runs; ferries reduced |

-| Spring | Waterfalls peak flow | Variable weather |
+| Spring | Waterfalls at peak flow | Variable weather |

-| Summer | Full services, long days | Crowds, book ahead |
+| Summer | Full services, long days | Crowds; book ahead |

-| Autumn | Fewer crowds, colors | Reduced schedules |
+| Autumn | Fewer crowds, fall colors | Reduced schedules |

 Accommodation